 上周,这段采访的视频在社交媒体上重新流传,Vance在2021年发布的一条无关推文中也用“怪异的猫女士”作为侮辱。

-PS: Postscript*** Add-on note for my posts: 各位有缘人【总之就是正在看着屏幕的您!】,[em:3:] blessings! “己所不欲,勿施於人”,實質就是換位思考、尊重別人的利益 = decency。I wrote all my posts based on what I read online, a way of taking break, a routine of daily activity.
-I can't write anything without this fabric of other's writing, an inspiration that triggers my own motivation to write.
-Copy/paste the original article provides me with a context to track down where I got the idea, a way to credit back to those writers.“己所欲,施於人” (犹太人哲学) , -- - 我欣赏这种主动入世的热度, 热心传播真理, 博爱美化天下苍生。You're free to quote my writing.
-If you're objected to my quotation, can you let me know so I can correct it?
+PS: Postscript*** Add-on note for my posts: 各位有缘人【总之就是正在看着屏幕的您!】,[em:3:] blessings! “己所不欲,勿施於人”,實質就是換位思考、尊重別人的利益 = decency。I wrote all my posts based on what I read online—a way of taking break, a routine of daily activity.
+I can't write anything without this fabric of other people's writing, an inspiration that triggers my own motivation to write.
+Copying/pasting the original article provides me with context to track down where I got the idea, a way to give credit back to those writers.“己所欲,施於人” (犹太人哲学) , -- - 我欣赏这种主动入世的热度, 热心传播真理, 博爱美化天下苍生。You're free to quote my writing.
+If you're objecting to my quotation, can you let me know so I can correct it?
 Thanks.

-Reference: I'd credit the original source of my inspiration to write this post by citing the entire article above, only for academic/teaching purpose, but not for commercial purpose - making and promoting any products.
-I use both URL (URL is an acronym for Uniform Resource Locator and is a reference (an address) to a resource on the Internet.
+Reference: I'd credit the original source of my inspiration to write this post by citing the entire article above, only for academic/teaching purposes but not for commercial purposes—making and promoting any products.
+I use both URL (URL is an acronym for Uniform Resource Locator) and a reference (an address) to a resource on the Internet.
 A URL has two main components: Protocol identifier: For the URL http://example.com , the protocol identifier is http .
-Resource name: For the URL http://example.com , the resource name is example.com .) and the entire article for my electronic library as URL is drifted with time, so it's hard to find the original citation.
-Let me know if you're objected to my citation of your article - I'd act accordingly.
+Resource name: For the URL http://example.com , the resource name is example.com .) and the entire article for my electronic library's URL is drifted with time, so it's hard to find the original citation.
+Let me know if you're objecting to my citation of your article; I'll act accordingly.
 Thanks so much for your attention.

 ~~~~~~~~~